November 14, 2025 - | Room C150-C151

 St Louis County broke ground in early 2025 at its Virginia Regional Landfill for the construction of the first fully permitted, land-applied PFAS leachate treatment facility in the state of Minnesota.
 To minimize added emissions and reduce energy use, the new leachate treatment system will use heat produced by the landfill’s decomposing waste captured by its landfill-based geothermal system (constructed in 2024) to heat the treatment building and some treatment processes.

-The Virginia Regional Landfill is a municipal solid waste landfill located up-state [CK1] in Minnesota that spray-irrigates its landfill leachate onsite.
+The Virginia Regional Landfill is a municipal solid waste landfill located in out-state Minnesota that spray-irrigates its landfill leachate onsite.
 Since the emergence of PFAS as a significant health concern, the Minnesota Pollution Control Agency (MPCA) has indicated that leachate spray irrigation will no longer be allowed without significant treatment.
 Publicly owned treatment works (POTWs) within Minnesota have also signaled concern regarding continued acceptance of leachate for treatment.
 This project and its state-of-the-art design will allow St. Louis County to successfully continue onsite leachate management and land application at its Virginia, Minnesota, facility.
 This presentation will:

 By leveraging landfill heat, the treatment system can operate at a lower operating cost while improving overall performance and reducing added emissions.